Arctic Convoys: Part 1

 During this convoy six shadowing aircraft were shot down by aircraft from the carrier.
 On the 2nd April carrier aircraft carried out attacks on submarines causing damage and shooting down a Ju88 aircraft.
 On the next day Submarine U288 was sighted and attacked by Swordfish Aircraft of 819 Squadron.
 U288 was sunk North of North Cape by rocket attacks despite intense AA fire and manoeuvers by the submarine to avoid being hit.

 Arctic Convoy JW.58 arrived at the Kola Inlet on 4 April 1944.
-The notices below were probably posted on the ship's notice board and then retrieved and retained by AB Donald Frank Wright, an RDF operator in HMS Walker.
-They were sent to me by Stephen Wright, his Grandson.
+"Walker Morning News" was received as naval signals by George Walker, Telegraphist in the Wireless Office, and posted on the ship's notice board.
+It was retrieved and kept by AB Donald Frank Wright, an RDF operator in HMS Walker and sent to me by Stephen Wright, his Grandson.

 Arctic Convoy JW.58 arrived at the Kola Inlet on 4 April 1944